 2. Capturing Local Flavor

-Although talented planners can make any venue resemble another place, more and more brides want a weddings that captures the true essence of their locale.
+Although talented planners can make any venue resemble another place, more and more brides want a wedding that captures the true essence of their locale.

 Whether you’re spicing up your wedding in an exotic location or staying close to home, consider how to highlight the best details and features of your chosen venue.
 This will help you create a truly memorable and authentic experience for your guests.